+3.4.
 It should be noted that whilst the village of Rowly also has a settlement boundary, it is entirely washed over by the Green Belt.
-Policy RE2 of the Waverley Local Plan Part One therefore applies to development here.
+Policy RE2 of the Waverley Local Plan Part One therefore applies.

-&lt;sup>4 Waverley Local Plan Part 1: Strategic Policies and Sites February 2018
+&lt;sup>3 Waverley Local Plan Part 1: Strategic Policies and Sites February 2018